SommerAntje/SommerAntje/README.md

 - &#128025; I’m currently learning to write proper unit tests with [vue-testing-library][4]

-- &#127928; besides of that I am also an autodidactic guitarist (bloody beginner level) and enthusiastic about learning dutch (_on going_)
+- &#127928; apart from that I am also an autodidactic guitarist (bloody beginner level) and enthusiastic about learning dutch (_on going_)